Dr. Henning P. Jürgens

 1986-1994: studied for an MA in History, Theology, and Philosophy at Hamburg and Münster.

 Narratives on Europe today, are often characterised by conflicting views on the relationship between religion and society.
 However, historical dimensions of these narratives have often been neglected in sociological research, and at the same time, the voices of religious people remain largely absent from legal and political discourses.
-The RETOPEA project will carry out both research and innovation activities to tackle this challenge.
+The RETOPEA project carried out both research and innovation activities to tackle this challenge.
+The project was successfully completed in October 2022.